tayloredwebsites/healthy-meals/README.md

 #### Features for basic website kept in the "BaseStarter" branch
 - Runs in Docker or locally (using a local web server).
 - Uses the nox tool for automating  and simplifying tasks.
+- Automated testing with 100% coverage of all python code.
+  - Testing using either testcase and pytest.
+  - efficient HTML coverage testing using beautiful soup.
 - Uses github actions to ensure all tests pass for pull requests.
   - Test and coverage badges displayed in documentation and in README.md
 - Github pages site for Documentation from Sphinx, Test Passing, & Coverage reports